Development and Validation of an Electronic Postoperative Morbidity Score.

 MetadataShow full item record

-Background: Electronic health records (EHR) are being adopted due to numerous potential benefits.
-This requires the development of objective metrics to characterize morbidity, comparable to studies performed in centers without an EHR.
-We outline development of an electronic version (E-POMS) of the postoperative morbidity score (POMS) for integration into our EHR.
-Methods: 207 frail patients who underwent elective surgery were reviewed.
-We retrospectively defined POMS morbidity on postoperative day 3 (D3).
+BACKGROUND: Electronic health records are being adopted due to numerous potential benefits.
+This requires the development of objective metrics to characterize morbidity, comparable to studies performed in centers without an electronic health record.
+We outline the development of an electronic version of the postoperative morbidity score for integration into our electronic health record.
+METHODS: Twohundred and three frail patients who underwent elective surgery were reviewed.
+We retrospectively defined postoperative morbidity score on postoperative day 3.
 We also recorded potential electronic surrogates for morbidities that could not be easily extracted in an objective format.
-We compared discriminative capability (area under the receiver operator curve - AUC) for patients having prolonged length of stay (pLOS) or complex discharge requirements (CD).
-Results: 138 patients (67%) had morbidity in at least one POMS domain.
+We compared discriminative capability (area under the receiver operator curve) for patients having prolonged length of stay or complex discharge requirements.
+RESULTS: One hundred thirty-nine patients (68%) had morbidity in ≥1 postoperative morbidity score domain.
 Initial electronic surrogates were overly sensitive, identifying 173 patients (84%) as having morbidity.
-We refined our definitions using backwards logistic regression against ‘gold-standard’ POMS.
-The final E-POMS differed from the initial version in its definition of cardiac and neurological morbidity.
-There was no significant difference in discriminative capability between E-POMS and POMS for either outcome (AUC 0.66 v 0.66 for CD, AUC 0.66 v 0.67 for pLOS, for both).
-Patients with POMS or E-POMS defined morbidity on D3 had increased risk of prolonged length of stay ( for both) Conclusions: We present a variant of POMS based on objective electronic metrics.
+We refined our definitions using backward logistic regression against "gold-standard" postoperative morbidity score.
+The final electronic postoperative morbidity score differed from the initial version in its definition of cardiac and neurological morbidity.
+There was no significant difference in the discriminative capability between electronic postoperative morbidity score and postoperative morbidity score for either outcome (area under the receiver operator curve: 0.66 vs 0.66 for complex discharge requirement, area under the receiver operator curve: 0.66 vs 0.67 for a prolonged length of stay; P> .05 for both).
+Patients with postoperative morbidity score or electronic postoperative morbidity score-defined morbidity on day 3 had increased risk of prolonged length of stay (P < .001 for both).
+CONCLUSIONS: We present a variant of postoperative morbidity score based on objective electronic metrics.
 Discriminative performance appeared comparable to gold-standard definitions for discharge outcomes.
-E-POMS may allow characterization of morbidity within our EHR but further work is required to assess external validity.
+Electronic postoperative morbidity score may allow characterization of morbidity within our electronic health record, but further study is required to assess external validity.

 Wellcome Trust (204017/Z/16/Z)